 My own introduction to Lessing was through The Golden Notebook.
 Like many reading women in their 20s, I was advised of its seminal nature.
 I found it difficult at the time and went back to her first novel, The Grass is Singing, instead, which is still my all-time favorite of hers.
-In my late-30s, though, I returned to the former and found a new sensibility with which to appreciate it better.
+After turning 40, though, I returned to the former and found a new sensibility with which to appreciate it better.
 As Lessing had noted in some interview:

 …..remember that the book which bores you at 20 or 30 may open doors for you at 40 or 50 — and vice versa.

 Of The Golden Notebook, Lessing said famously in an NPR interview:

 It’s stupid.
 I mean, there’s nothing feminist about The Golden Notebook.
 The second line is: ‘As far as I can see, everything is cracking up.’
 That is what The Golden Notebook is about.